maxwellgithinji/jaba/README.md

 ```
 If C was used to write the interpreter, we would have to implement our own garbage collector to avoid memory leaks.
 An example of a garbage collector implementation is [Mark and Sweep](https://www.geeksforgeeks.org/mark-and-sweep-garbage-collection-algorithm/).

+## Upcoming feature
+1. Evolve the REPL to launch as a cmd application
+2. Support reading of `.jaba` files for good programming execution
+2. support syntax highlighting
+4. Language documentation

 ## References
 ### [ Writing An Interpreter In Go](https://interpreterbook.com/)